Click to enlarge photos

 Exactly one hour later, I picked her up for dinner.

 At first, I just wanted to see more of her.
 As time went by, however, the dinners at Beaker and Flask, the dancing, the walks in Washington Park weren't enough.
-I'd be the first to admit that things got a little out of hand.
+Admittedly, things got a little out of hand.

 At times I might have been more intrusive than I should have been.

-But when I looked in her eyes, I saw, not Amanda, but Madeleine.
-Or rather, I saw Amanda's face lingering where Madeleine's should have been, like an uninvited visitor who has overstayed his welcome.
-Something wasn't right.
+But when I looked in her eyes, I saw, not this woman, but Madeleine.
+Or rather, I saw her face lingering where Madeleine's should have been, like an interloper; an uninvited visitor who has overstayed her welcome.
+This wasn't right.
 Something had to change.

 Starting with her wardrobe.

-She should have been grateful—but she fought me the whole way.
-Each step was bringing me one step closer to...
+She should have been grateful—instead she fought me the whole way.
+Yet, each step brought me closer to...
 I wasn't sure what.
-But I had to see this through.
+I had to see this through.

 “Why are you doing this?” she said.
 “What good will it do?”

 “I don't know.
 No good, I guess.
 I don't know,” I said, turning to the window, frustrated and angry, but most of all, confused.
 So there we were.
 Locked in our deranged embrace.
-Me, unable to let go.
-Amanda, unable to break free.
+Me unable to let go.
+She unable to break free.
 Still, those past few days were the first happy days I'd had in a year.

-The next day, I went with her to the salon.
-I met her stylist and described the exact shade of blonde that I wanted to see.
-And then I explained the makeover, selecting the precise shade of lipstick, eye shadow and eyebrow pencil.
-Her skin tone was already perfect and needed only a light brushing of rouge.
-I explained how her nails ought to be trimmed and manicured, stipulating the nail color that they should apply.
-I was the director of a movie in my head, creating a character for an audience of one.
+The next day, I went with her to the salon and ordered up Madeleine's precise platinum shade.
+And then I explained the makeover, selecting her lipstick, her eye shadow and eyebrow pencil.
+Her skin tone—well, I couldn't do much there.
+I explained how her nails ought to be trimmed and manicured, even stipulating the nail color.
+I was the director of a movie in my head, a svengali, creating a starring role for an audience of one.

 I returned to her squalid apartment to wait.